sosyco/alpine_docker_ssh/README.md

 # alpine_docker_ssh
 Base-example to create a container-playground with ssh and central ssh-key.

-To create an user on the linux-host:
+To create a central container-adminuser on the docker-host:
 ```
 ssh-keygen -f containeradmin -t rsa -b 4096 -C containeradmin -N ''
 mkdir -p /home/<dockeradmin>/container/ssh/containeradmin